hpcugent/vsc_user_docs/mkdocs/docs/HPC/setting_up_python_virtual_environments.md

 You can now create a virtual environment as described in [the first section](#creating-a-venv).
 This virtual environment can be used by jobs running on the `shinx` cluster.

-!!! warning
-    Activating a virtual environment created on a different cluster can cause issues.
-    This happens because the binaries in the virtual environments from cluster A might not work with the CPU architecture of cluster B.

-    For example, if we create a virtual environment on the skitty cluster,

-    ```bash
-    $ module swap cluster/skitty
-    $ qsub -I
-    $ python -m venv myenv
-    ```

-    return to the login node by pressing CTRL+D and try to use the virtual environment:

-    ```bash
-    $ source myenv/bin/activate
-    $ python
-    Illegal instruction (core dumped)
-    ```

-    we are presented with the illegal instruction error.
-More info on this [here](troubleshooting.md#illegal-instruction-error)

 ## Example Python job